LCM & RGT Examinations in Kenya

 - RGT (Guitar) Examination entries are found at the back of the original RGT exam handbooks.
 Without this form, RGT entries cannot be accepted.
 Along with the online registration, you must send your filled out

-For more information on LCM subjects, RGT subjects,
+For more information on LCM subjects, RGT subjects, publications, and fees, please select the category of your choice from the purple menu above.

 Celebrating 130 Years of Music Eduction